joecupano/SIGpi/README.md

 # SIGpi

-Release: 20211220-0500
+Release: 20211231-1500

 ## Introduction

-Much how you see Amateur Radio operators build "go-kits" for remote or emergency operations, SIGpi is a "go-kit" for Signal Intelligence (SIGINT) enthusiasts with emphasis on capabilities in the VHF, UHF, and SHF spectrum.
+SIGpi is a "go-kit" for Signal Intelligence (SIGINT) enthusiasts with emphasis on capabilities in the VHF, UHF, and SHF spectrum.
 For completeness, HF spectrum related software is included for optional install.
-This (bash) shell script builds SIGINT tools on a **Raspberry Pi4 4GB RAM**  with 32GB microSD card running **Raspberry Pi OS Full (32 or 64-bit)**.
-The script MUST be run as user **pi**.
+This (bash) shell script builds SIGINT tools on a **Raspberry Pi4 4GB RAM** with 32GB microSD card running **Raspberry Pi OS Full (64-bit).** The script MUST be run as user **pi**.

 ## Requirements